VivOwoH/Server-Traders-Simulation/README.md

 ## 3. Describe your tests and how to run them.

+To run the tests, run "make run_tests".

-Due to the lack of time, I did not produce any tests of my own.
+Due to the lack of time, I have only produced unit-tests for the queue.c source file, which contains the main orderbook data structures.
+The unit-tests tests for individual functions, and in each test contains both valid/invalid cases.
+The list of functions tested can be found in queue.h file, and the comments above testcases briefly explains what each of them does.